Frequently Asked Questions | Inheritance, Probate & Divorce Loans | Level

 Are there credit checks for an Inheritance Advance?

-We don’t normally carry out credit checks for an Inheritance Advance.
-The loan is based on the value of the inheritance, not your credit history (or your age or employment status).
-However, we will carry out checks for undischarged bankruptcy.
+We do not normally carry out credit checks for an Inheritance Advance.
+The loan is based on the value of the inheritance, not your credit history, age, or employment status.
+Checks for undischarged bankruptcy are carried out as standard.

-An Inheritance Advance is designed to help beneficiaries access the funds they’re entitled to early, for whatever purpose, without waiting for the lengthy probate process.
-Our Inheritance Tax Loan allows executors to settle estate administration expenses, including Inheritance Tax, without incurring interest, delaying probate or using their own funds.
+An Inheritance Advance is designed to help beneficiaries access the funds they are entitled to early, for any purpose, without waiting for the lengthy probate process.
+Our Inheritance Tax Loan allows executors to settle estate administration expenses β including Inheritance Tax β without delaying probate or using their own funds.

-Answers to common questions about our Inheritance Tax Loan product.
+Answers to common questions about our Inheritance Tax Loan and Estate Expense funding.

 What is an Inheritance Tax Loan?

 An Inheritance Tax Loan helps executors settle Inheritance Tax liabilities with HMRC quickly, even when estate funds are tied up.
-With Level, you can also use our loans to cover other estate expenses such as funeral costs, property repairs and professional fees such as probate, valuers and surveyors.
+With Level, you can also use our loans to cover other estate expenses such as funeral costs, property repairs, and professional fees including probate, valuers and surveyors.
 We can lend up to 60% of the net estate value.

 How does an Inheritance Tax Loan help during probate?

-By unlocking funds to pay Inheritance Tax and estate expenses upfront, this loan supports executors in meeting their personal obligations to HMRC without interest penalties or personal financial strain.
-With Inheritance Tax often payable before probate is issued, it helps ensure the probate process continues without delay, so beneficiaries aren’t left waiting.
+By unlocking funds to pay Inheritance Tax and estate expenses upfront, the loan supports executors in meeting their obligations to HMRC without interest penalties or personal financial strain.
+With Inheritance Tax often payable before probate is issued, it helps ensure the probate process continues without delay so beneficiaries are not left waiting.

 How much does an Inheritance Tax Loan cost?

-The loan includes a 1-2% administration fee, with interest rates varying based on the size and complexity of your loan.
-You’ll only pay interest on funds you draw down, allowing you to access them as and when you need to throughout the estate administration process and avoid paying more interest than you need to.
+The loan includes a 1β2% administration fee, with interest rates varying based on the size and complexity of the loan.
+You will only pay interest on funds you draw down, allowing you to access them as and when needed throughout the estate administration process.
 You can repay your loan early at any time at no extra cost.

 How quickly do I need to pay back an Inheritance Tax Loan?

-Your loan will be repaid directly from the estate’s assets when it’s settled, with interest rolled up and no monthly repayments to worry about in the meantime.
+The loan is repaid directly from the estate’s assets when it is settled, with interest rolled up and no monthly repayments in the meantime.
 This happens before any distributions to beneficiaries.
-You’re free to fully or partly repay your loan early at any time.
+You are free to fully or partly repay your loan early at any time.

 Unlike traditional loans, an Inheritance Tax Loan is secured against the estate, not personal assets such as property.
-There are no extensive credit checks, no monthly repayments and no personal liability.
+There are no extensive credit checks, no monthly repayments, and no personal liability.
 The loan is repaid directly from the estate, making it a simpler and lower-risk solution for executors.
+Read more in our guide to IHT loans.

 Divorce Loan FAQs

-Answers to common questions about our legal fee and living expense lending, often known as a Divorce Loan.
+Answers to common questions about our legal fee and living expense lending, often referred to as a Divorce Loan.
+See our Family Law funding page for full details.

 What does a Divorce Loan pay for?

-We offer Divorce Loans to cover legal fees, disbursements and living expenses during proceedings, allowing you to focus on achieving a fair outcome without financial strain.
-Funds are available on a draw-down basis, meaning you can request them as and when you need to.
+We offer Divorce Loans to cover legal fees, disbursements, and living expenses during proceedings, allowing you to focus on achieving a fair outcome without financial strain.
+Funds are available on a draw-down basis, meaning you can request them as and when needed.
+For a full breakdown of divorce costs, see our guide to how much divorce costs.

 How much does a Divorce Loan cost?

-The loan includes a 1-2% administration fee.
-The interest rate is based on your loan size and complexity, and is only charged on the funds you draw down.
-Interest is also rolled up, meaning there are no monthly repayments to manage.
+The loan includes a 1β2% administration fee.
+Interest is based on your loan size and complexity and is only charged on funds drawn down.
+Interest is rolled up, meaning there are no monthly repayments to manage.
 There are no fees for early repayments.

 How quickly do I need to pay back a Divorce Loan?

-Your loan will be repaid to us by your family solicitor when you reach a settlement and it’s paid into their client account.
-There are no monthly repayments in the meantime, though you’re free to repay your loan early ‒ in full or in part ‒ any time you wish.
+The loan is repaid to us by your family solicitor when you reach a settlement and it is paid into their client account.
+There are no monthly repayments in the meantime, though you are free to repay early β in full or in part β at any time.
 If your loan term expires before your divorce is settled, it may be extended subject to further underwriting checks and approval.

 Can a Divorce Loan speed up the litigation process?